wilkinsonjack/Flickr/README.md

 **No RXSwift** Despite the spec for the test allowing the use of RXSwift, this is not something I have had production experience with, and is something I am currently learning so I didnt see it fit that I would complete the test in something which may not be production quality.

+**Added UIRefreshControl** I added pull to refresh as it is a commonly used iOS design pattern and an easy way to refresh the UI even though it was not asked for in the spec

 ## Tasks Completed
 - Core Requirements
 - Share